Tip of the Day

 Creating Accessible Word Documents

-A brief tip sheet to make MS Word documents accessible for screen readers and voice recognition software.
+A brief tip sheet to make Microsoft Word documents accessible for screen readers and voice recognition software.

 NC State University